 Tiger Yang and Tracy Duan are the current owners and operators of Basco Automotive Services here in Edmonton, Alberta.
 Tiger and Tracy opened up their shop back in September of 2016 and have been providing the community with excellent customer service ever since.

 Before immigrating to Edmonton, Tiger studied at Shandong University of Technology majored in Automobile Design.
 He also completed a 4 year apprenticeship at the Northern Alberta Institute of Technology and received an Automotive Service Technician Certificate and Journeyman Red Seal Certificate.
-Tiger previously worked for the Mercedes-Benz Dealership as well as the Honda dealership.
-He then went on to work for OK Tire, an independent repair shop in the area, for 10 years.
+Tiger previously worked for the Mercedes-Benz Dealership as well as the Honda dealership in Edmonton.
+He then went on to work for an independent repair shop in the area, for 10 years.
 Tiger is a handyman and enjoys working with his hands.
 He believes that fixing vehicles is both challenging and fun, which is why he chose the automotive industry as his career path.

 History of Our Shop

 In the 1960s, after working for a Volkswagen dealer parts department, Alfred Basier, set out to start his own Volkswagen parts store in a 330 sq.
 Ft building on Whyte Avenue.
 As business was booming, he soon had to expand to a larger location and with a partner, Aneshanco.
 Combining their last names of Basier ad Aneshanco, they came up with the name Basco.
 Their shop was busy servicing Volkswagens, rebuilding engines, and in 1967 they started building Meyer Manx Dune Buggies.

 Unfortunately, in the early 1970s Basiers and Aneshancos partnership ended.
 Alfred decided to keep the name Basco, and continued to sell parts and accessories, build engine, buggies, ice racers and Formula-Vee open wheel race cars.